Mind, Body, Spirit Toolbox

 Nurses for Divine Mercy Course

-In recognition of the Holy Year of Mercy called for by His Holiness, Pope Francis, the National Association of Catholic Nurses U.S.A. wishes to draw your attention to Nurses for Divine Mercy, an organization founded by Marie F. Romagnano, R.N. in response to the terrorist attacks of September 11, 2001 and an 8-unit Continuing Education couse for nurses approved by the American Nurses Credentialing Center (ANCC), entitled “Nursing with the Hands of Jesus: A Guide to Nurses for Divine Mercy.”
-[READ MORE]
+In recognition of the Holy Year of Mercy called for by His Holiness, Pope Francis, the National Association of Catholic Nurses U.S.A. wishes to draw your attention to Nurses for Divine Mercy, an organization founded by Marie F. Romagnano, MSN, RN in response to the terrorist attacks of September 11, 2001 and an 8-unit Continuing Education course for nurses approved by the American Nurses Credentialing Center (ANCC), entitled “Nursing with the Hands of Jesus: A Guide to Nurses for Divine Mercy.”
+[READ MORE] During the COVID-19 pandemic Marie has made this booklet available online as a FREE Flip Book [SELECT HERE]

 Catholic Schools of Nursing in the United States